Ryan's Manuals

 COF-C02 - Snowpro Core Certification

 You can download the study guide for this exam on the Snowflake COF-C02 Exam Guide page.
 This guide is updated frequently, so go and request your own copy if possible.
 It is a 100-question, 115-minute test.
-You will be expected to have knowledge of (taken from the guide):
+Snowpro Core is a prerequisite for advanced certifications.

 1. Data loading and transformation in Snowflake